sasikumar-sk/EmailVerification/README.md

 # 📧 **Formcarry Email Verification Automation**

-This Cypress project automates the end-to-end workflow of:
+This Cypress project automates the workflow of:

 - **Registering a new user on Formcarry**
 - **Receiving the email via Mailosaur**
-- **Verifying the email content**
+- **Verifying the email content like API,Attachment,Email body**
 - **Extracting the verification link**
 - **Verifying the verification link**
 - **Verifying the login process after registration**